Last Updated: April 15, 2019 10:48AM

 What have those changes meant for the relationship between automotive company and LSP?

 CB: 20 or 30 years ago, more automotive manufacturers had internal teams of translators.
 In recent years, they’ve increasingly outsourced translation—and now my feeling is that they want to centralize translation even more to optimize SEO across regions.
-So, LSPs like Lionbridge are becoming more like partners whose opinions are valued—for example, automotive companies now ask us for our opinions before they do something like a CMS upgrade.
+This has shifted the relationship with LSPs—we are more like strategic partners now.
+For example, automotive companies now ask us for our opinions before they do something like a CMS upgrade.

 What are your predictions for the auto industry?
 What is Lionbridge’s role in that future?